pymc-devs/pytensor/doc/tutorial/debug_faq.rst

     # Input which will have the shape (5, 10)
     x  = at.matrix('x')
-    # Provide Pytensor with a default test-value
+    # Provide PyTensor with a default test-value
     x.tag.test_value = np.random.random((5, 10))

 In the above, we are tagging the symbolic matrix *x* with a special test value.
-This allows Pytensor to evaluate symbolic expressions on-the-fly (by calling the ``perform`` method of each op), as they are being defined.
+This allows PyTensor to evaluate symbolic expressions on-the-fly (by calling the ``perform`` method of each op), as they are being defined.
 Sources of error can thus be identified with much more precision and much earlier in the compilation pipeline.
 For example, running the above code yields the